scrawlon/CSS-Animation-Blocks/README.md

 myBlock.start();
 ```

 At time _"00:00.000"_ we have an _animations_ array containing one animation object.
-It targets elementSelector _".box"_ and adds the _"fade-in"_ keyframes for a duration of 1 second.
+It targets the elementSelector _".box"_ and adds the _"fade-in"_ keyframes.
+The animation will run for one second.

+> _NOTE: Animations are written in standard CSS animation shorthand.
+For more info, [visit the MDN developer documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/animation)

-Load the page in a browser, the box should fade-in now.
+Load the page in a browser and you should see the box should fade in.